YSHebron/scl-bioinformatics/README.md

 If needed, save the Results of an important run to a different directory to avoid them getting overwritten when the pipeline is rerun.

-Note that `pipeline2.sh` is used for evaluating PC2P, CUBCO+, and ClusterOne and has the same interface as `pipeline1.sh`.
+Note that `pipeline2.sh` is used for evaluating PC2P, CUBCO+, and ClusterOne individually and has the same interface as `pipeline1.sh`.

 ### Batch Evaluation